craftcms/docs/docs/4.x/control-panel.md

 #### Group Selections

 Throughout the control panel, you will find groups of checkboxes or other focusable controls in a list of items.
 Ticking one checkbox, then holding <kbd>Shift</kbd> and clicking a second one will tick all the intermediate ones, as well.
-Element indexes are a great place to try this out—but it will also work on Matrix Blocks and
+Element indexes are a great place to try this out—but it will also work on Matrix Blocks.

 ### Drag-and-Drop